velaluqa/puppet-lumberjack/README.md

 ## Parameters

-Default parameters havce been set in the params.pp class file.
+Default parameters have been set in the params.pp class file.
 Options include config file and directory, package name, install dir (used by the service(s), amoung others.